dashingsoft/pyarmor/src/user-guide.md

     pyarmor_runtime()
 ```

+In restrict mode, it must be in the entry scripts.
+If restrict mode is
-It can be put in any script anywhere, only if it run in the same
+disabled, it can be put in any script anywhere, only if it run in the
-Python interpreter.
-It will create some builtin function to deal with
+same Python interpreter.
+It will create some builtin function to deal
-obfuscated code.
+with obfuscated code.

 * The extra runtime file pytransform.py must be in any Python path in
   target machine.